‘Teen Mom 2’ Stars Leah Messer And Kailyn Lowry Reportedly Respond To Jenelle Evans’ Husband Killing Her Dog

 Leah Messer and Kailyn Lowry are reportedly “horrified” by the recent news of the death of Jenelle Evans’ Frenchie dog, Nugget.

-After it was confirmed that the Teen Mom 2 star’s dog had been shot by her husband, David Eason, after it nipped at their two-year-old daughter, Ensley, a Hollywood Life insider has revealed how her co-stars are feeling about the shocking and devastating incident.
+After it was confirmed that the Teen Mom 2 star’s dog had been shot by her husband, David Eason, after it nipped at their 2-year-old daughter, Ensley, a Hollywood Life insider has revealed how her co-stars are feeling about the shocking and devastating incident.

 “The other stars of Teen Mom, especially Kailyn [Lowry, 27] and Leah [Messer, 27], are horrified by what happened to Nugget,” the insider revealed on May 2.
 “They’re all embarrassed and saddened that this tragedy is even being associated with their beloved franchise.”